 The threats listed below have to be averted in order to support the TOE security capabilities but are not addressed by the TOE itself.
-They have to be addressed by the operating environment of the TOE (for detailed information about the threats and how the environment may cover them refer to the Security Target [7]).
+They have to be addressed by the operating environment of the TOE (see also Security Target [7]).